Posted on December 7, 2015 in Addiction Recovery

 Posted on July 30, 2015 in alcohol and drug addiction

 Finding Addiction Treatment That Works: What to Look For and Questions to Ask When You Need Evidence-Based Treatment

 This is the first in a five-part series.

 Doctors must take several steps to tailor sex addiction treatment for women, according to recent findings from researchers at an American university.

 Posted on April 10, 2015 in Alcohol and Drug Treatment

 Research has repeatedly found that rates of substance abuse and addiction are higher among the LGBT community than in the general population.
-These individuals are free to seek a variety of treatment options, but one such option is treatment designed specifically for lesbian, gay, bisexual and transgendered people.
+These individuals are free to seek a variety of types of treatment for substance abuse, but one such option is treatment designed specifically for lesbian, gay, bisexual and transgendered people.
 This can be a particularly effective option for many people in this community and can help them to avoid some of the pitfalls that can derail LGBT people during recovery.

 Posted on January 28, 2015 in Alcohol and Drug News